 - For the Apple App Store, your video orientation can vary and depends on your own preferences

-- Make your video understandable with no sound, not all viewers will have their sound one while watching your video
+- Make your video understandable with no sound.
+Not all viewers will have their sound one while watching your video

 - Lastly, make sure your video has a clear call to action, such as "Download Now"

 If you want to produce a longer video, creating a narrative can be effective.
-Pinterest has a great example of a video that highlights the guided search feature in their app within a compelling storyline.
+Pinterest has a great example of a video that highlights the guided search feature in its app within a compelling storyline.
 You can watch it below.

 Similar to screenshots, browse the app stores and Youtube to find more ideas for your app video and take notes on what makes the appealing videos appealing and what does not work.